 Errata: In some cases, there are duplicate entries for certain autotags.
 We suggest to stick to the higher value in this case.
 The relevant photoids are: [2122571487,2120710600,2118579816,2132046377,2140310774,2120231414,2091791454,2132653214,2100459728,2095260440,2084662654,2114095680,2137130224,2132488211,2201856950,2109731049,2107839134,2080254977,2123082193,152095622,2149273632,2122570887,2103042115,2120091082,2119282617,2103985017,2139791601,2109730863,2096455518,152127540,2131087079,2132648718,2123346778,2130744902,2107612480].

 About half of the photos and videos in the YFCC100M are associated with a geographic coordinate, which were either automatically assigned by a GPS chip embedded in or connected to the camera, or manually assigned by a user.
 Yahoo’s reverse geocoding service was used to translate each coordinate to human-readable place names (e.g. the coordinate -81.804885, 24.550558 was converted to Duval Street, Key West, Monroe County, FL 33040, United States).
 These reverse geocodes constitute the places expansion pack.
+Depending on the accuracy parameter (provided by the YFCC100M metadata) related to the coordinates (longitude, latitude), those estimates can be very accurate or rather off.
+In 48469829 cases, the coordinates were provided.

 File Format: The reverse geocodes are stored in a single Bzip2-compressed file named